 The cut in your gums will most likely heal on its own, but it’s important to watch for signs of infection.
 Carefully brush and floss regularly.
 If the infection occurs or if it doesn’t seem to be healing, contact us at the Dentists South Shore to schedule an appointment.
 Signs of infection include red or swollen gums, bad breath that won’t go away, teeth sensitivity and teeth pain.

-While the cut in your gums is healing, you will experience some bleeding in the area – especially if you are brushing and flossing more frequently to prevent infection.
+While the cut in your gums is healing, you may experience some bleeding in the area – especially if you are brushing and flossing more frequently to prevent infection.
 Bleeding is normal, but if you are experiencing other signs of infection or if the bleeding is heavy and lasts for more than a few days, call us at the Dentists South Shore.

 What causes white gums?

-If you have white gums, it may be the result of a fungal disease called Thrush or it can be caused by over-the-counter teeth whitening kits.
+If you have white gums, it may be the result of a fungal disease called Thrush or can be caused by over-the-counter teeth whitening kits.
 Thrush commonly begins with white spots or areas on the tongue but can spread to different areas of the mouth such as the gums or tonsils.
 Often seen in infants, Thrush is a type of yeast infection that occurs when the immune system is down, such as when a nursing mother is using antibiotics.
 To prevent spreading Thrush, sanitize all items that come into contact with the mouth, such as pacifiers and toothbrushes.
 If the signs of Thrush occur for more than a few days, contact your doctor.

 Tooth whiteners that you find over-the-counter can also cause white gums.
 Essentially, they are bleaching systems and will not only bleach your teeth, but also your gums.
-To prevent white gums, we recommend teeth whitening systems offered through a local Wisconsin dentist, such as form-fitted bleach whitening trays.
+To prevent white gums, we recommend teeth whitening systems offered through your dentist, such as form-fitted bleach whitening trays.
 If you do decide to use over-the-counter bleaching systems, you can prevent white gums by not overfilling the trays with bleach and keeping the whiteners off of the gums.

 Why do I have bleeding gums when I’m pregnant?

 Many women experience bleeding gums when they are pregnant.
 Swollen or bleeding gums are caused by the increase in hormones.
 Since this increase in hormones can lead to more plaque, it is important to visit your dentist regularly or even an extra time during pregnancy for a thorough cleaning and to make sure that the bleeding gums are not transitioning into a more serious dental concern or infection.
-Brushing regularly, especially close to the gums, can prevent bleeding gums while pregnant, but if you do see some inflammation in your gums during pregnancy, don’t be overly concerned, as it is common and most often your gums will return to normal after pregnancy.
+Brushing regularly, especially close to the gums, and daily flossing can prevent bleeding gums while pregnant, but if you do see some inflammation in your gums during pregnancy, don’t be overly concerned, as it is common and most often your gums will return to normal after pregnancy.

 How do I maintain healthy gums?